helenmurugan/the-groomers-network/README.md

 ### Events Page
-* The Events page displays a list of events that have been created admin from the admin panel.
+* The Events page displays a list of events that have been created by admin from the admin panel.
 Only admin can create events, this is to ensure the listings are relevant and meet required standards.

-* On the Home page, each event features the following information:
+* On the Events page, each event features the following information:
-    * Featured image or placeholder if no image has been uploaded.
-The placeholder used is the AI labrador to be consistent with the image on the landing page.
+    * Featured image or placeholder (if no image has been uploaded).
+The placeholder used is the AI-generated labrador to be consistent with the image on the landing page.
     * Title
     * Tagline (optional)
     * Date and time of event